A Comprehensive Guide to the Court of Appeals, Atlanta

 Jurisdiction of the Court of Appeals Atlanta, GA

 The Georgia Court of Appeals is the intermediate appellate court in Georgia.
 All cases outside the Supreme Court’s original jurisdiction, such as those involving constitutional questions, murder, and habeas corpus, are handled by the Chief Judge in the Court of Appeals.
 If necessary, the Court of Appeals can submit legal questions to the Supreme Court for review.

 Appeals reach the Court of Appeals in two ways: through direct appeals, which are appeals that are made as a matter of right, or through discretionary appeals, which are appeals that the Court of Appeals grants.
 Discretionary review is generally only granted if there appears to be a reversible error, if precedent needs to be established, or if the law needs to be further developed.

 The Court of Appeals is not the first court in which a case is presented and ruled upon.
 It only hears appeals on points of law made by parties to cases that have already been heard in another court.
-The Fifth Circuit Court of appeals demonstrates the court’s civil rights commission.
+The Fifth Circuit Court of Appeals demonstrates the court’s civil rights commission.
 For this reason, Fifth Circuit decisions from before this split are considered binding precedents in the Eleventh Circuit.

 If you are appealing your case to the Georgia Court of Appeals, contact a well-respected and well-established appellate law office.
 A skilled representative with experience in handling federal services and connections with active judges, help you in oral arguments and appeals building.
 Legal advocacy and representation provide peace of mind and can help your case reach a more favorable outcome.

 Location of the Georgia Court of Appeals in Atlanta